OWASP/crAPI/docs/challenges.md

 ### Challenge 19 - Execute an additional command through the Workshop diagnostic flow

 crAPI lets vehicle owners contact a mechanic and send vehicle problem details to the Workshop service.
-The report submission flow also accepts a diagnostic command that is passed to a shell command in the Workshop container.
+When `ENABLE_SHELL_INJECTION=true` is set for the Workshop service, the report submission flow also accepts a diagnostic command that is passed to a shell command in the Workshop container.

 * Analyze the request sent by the contact mechanic flow.

+* Enable the lab-only shell injection behavior with `ENABLE_SHELL_INJECTION=true`.

 * Add a command separator to the diagnostic command.